 Involve tech-savvy grandchildren by asking them to help sell items on online platforms such as Gumtree or Facebook Marketplace.
 Entice their inner entrepreneur by offering them a commission for each item that’s sold.

 For items suitable to donate, there are many charities in desperate need of goods and will collect them free of charge.
 Starting Over is a local charity providing support and goods to families moving on from crisis.
 Good Sammy Enterprises will come collect your household items and No Limits Perth accepts all matter of things from food and clothes to larger items.

 Decide on a new home

-Myagedcare.gov.au is a fantastic resource to determine what fees may be applicable for your loved one moving in to residential aged care.
-The Richardson has a dedicated Community Engagement and Accounts department who can help you navigate through the aged care process.
+Myagedcare.gov.au is a helpful resource to determine what fees may be applicable for your loved one when moving in to residential aged care.
+Oryx has a dedicated Community Engagement and Accounts department who can help you navigate through the aged care process

 Professional packers & movers

 Once you and your loved one have decided on a new home and all items have been sorted, consider hiring professional packers and movers to do the heavy lifting.
-Companies such as hire a packer will carefully and efficiently pack and label items for you, removing the stress from this tedious task.
+Local companies such as Vamp will carefully and efficiently pack and label items for you, removing the stress from this tedious task.
 Additionally, if there are items that cannot be transferred to your loved ones new home and that no one is prepared to let go of just yet, utilising a storage unit is an ideal solution.

 Yes, moving a lifetime of belongings is no small task, but if you start early, take your time and revel in the memories, it can be a job that you and your loved one will recall with a happy heart.

-If you wish to speak to someone about your situation or that of a loved one, or would like to book a tour through The Richardson, please don’t hesitate to contact us on (08) 9381 2800 or book a tour online.
+Our team is here to help and support your next move.
+If you wish to speak to someone about your situation or that of a loved one, or would like to book a tour through The Richardson or The Queenslea, please don’t hesitate to contact us or book a tour online.